Millennium & Copthorne is a hotel chain with a presence across the UK, Asia, North America and New Zealand.

 The key reason to join My Millennium – even if you are only staying one night – is for the 10% discount.
 It is automatic to all scheme members at participating hotels.

 You earn 10 My Points for every $1 spent in participating hotels on the room rate.
-Food and drink spend no longer earns points, which was a major selling point of the old scheme.
+Food and drink spend earns 4 points per $1.

 If you stay more than 10 nights at participating properties within a yearly period, your points balance will be doubled, a generous if unusual offer.
-This yearly period is calculated from your membership start date, although this is set at 19th March for existing members who joined before the latest changes.
+This yearly period is calculated from your membership start date.
 You also get triple points for all stays during your birthday month, which is also a little unusual.

 Points expire after 12 months.
 This is a hard expiry and there is nothing you can do to extend their life.
 However, it appears from the FAQ that you can transfer your points to someone else, seemingly for free.